YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 Now, let's move on and talk about the more interesting category: _Patterns_.
 As opposed to factual data which is well-defined - _Patterns_ aren't so.
 <br/><br/>
-When I'm refering to a _Pattern_ here, I refer to a core solution-technique relevant to a wide class of problems.
+When I'm referring to a _Pattern_ here, I refer to a core solution-technique relevant to a wide class of problems.
 <br/><br/>
 If there is a problem with a unique (or rare) solution that isn't translatable to other similar cases - then I'd NOT consider it as a _Pattern_.
 <br/>
 <br/>
 Although there is no well-defined algorithm that given a challenge, could say if its solutions consist of common techniques or not -
-I'd still try my best to argue there is place for having that category.
+I'd still try my best to argue there is a place for having that category.
 Please bear with me.
 <br/>
 <br/>
 So instead of writing: _"Challenges having common solutions that can be reused in many places"_ - I'd stick with the term a _Pattern_.
 <br/>
-I'm also aware that what one would view as a _Pattern_, another person wouldn't - and that's totaly fine.
+I'm also aware that what one would view as a _Pattern_, another person wouldn't - and that's totally fine.
 <br/>
 <br/>
 What's important is that anyone will be able to possess his own classification and decide if he regards it as a _Pattern_ (or not).